|

 View general information Description Prior knowledge Information prior to enrolment Learning objectives and results Content View the UOC learning resources used in the subject Guidelines on assessment at the UOC View the assessment model | |||||

-This is the course plan for the second semester of the academic year 2023/2024.
+This is the course plan for the first semester of the academic year 2024/2025.
 To check whether the course is being run this semester, go to the Virtual Campus section More UOC / The University / Programmes of study section on Campus.
 Once teaching starts, you'll be able to find it in the classroom.
 The course plan may be subject to change. | |||||

 This course on e-commerce teaches a discipline that was born thanks to the development of general-purpose communication networks: the Internet.
 To study the technology associated with e-commerce, we will work on three main areas: Firstly, databases.
 In e-commerce systems, the correct design and management of databases is extremely important, since one of the main characteristics of digital businesses is its high degree of automation.
 Databases play a key role in the management of information and automation of all kind of processes: purchases, sales, orders, stock management, etc. Another important part of an e-commerce is the payment system.
 It is well known that the internet can be an insecure channel for exchanging information and conducting transactions.
 Therefore, implementing the right payment system and using proper cryptographic mechanisms to protect information is of utmost importance.
 Finally, there is a part related to digital contents that is often overlooked, perhaps because it is something that rarely causes problems to final users, or rather, it is perceived as something positive: the fact that digital products and contents can be easily copied with perfect accuracy as many times as necessary.
 This makes piracy an inherent problem of our digital age.
 This issue, which often hinders the digitally-enabled sale or distribution of products, is currently generating significant research efforts.
 The present course will also cover this problem, and we will see different strategies for tackling piracy, along with their strengths and limitations. |